SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

    If *mode* is :c:enum:`YICES_GEN_BY_PROJ` then every formula in *v* is guaranteed to be a literal.

+   If *mode* is :c:enum:`YICES_GEN_BY_PROJ_WIDE`, the shape of *v* depends on the number of projected cubes.
+If there is a single projected cube, *v* is filled with the projected literals exactly as in :c:enum:`YICES_GEN_BY_PROJ`.
+If there are multiple projected cubes, *v* contains a single element that is a disjunction of literal-conjunctions.
+In all cases, the conjunction of the terms in *v* is the generalization.

    The function returns 0 if the generalization succeeds or -1 if there's an error.

 .. c:function:: int32_t yices_generalize_model_array(model_t *mdl, uint32_t n, const term_t a[], uint32_t nelims, const term_t elim[], yices_gen_mode_t mode, term_vector_t *v)